amollenkopf/dcos-iot-demo/docs/1-azure/template/README.md

 <img src="05.png">
 <br><br><b>Step 6:</b> Click the 'Refresh' button at the top to verify the configured Azure Template is in place.
 <img src="06.png"><br>
+<br><br><b>Congratulations:</b> You now have an 'Azure Template' in place that can be used to provision compute resources needed to support a Mesosphere DC/OS installation.